← Back to Blog

 This is an important distinction.
 A training group is professional development, not treatment.
 Members aren't patients.
 The facilitator isn't your therapist.
 The purpose of the training group is growth as a clinician and as a person — not diagnosis or treatment of a mental health condition.

 But the process is deeply therapeutic.
-When you practice being honest about your feelings toward colleagues, when you study your own reactions in real time, when you let yourself be known by a group of peers — that changes you.
+When you practice putting into words your feelings toward your peers, when you study your own reactions in real time, when you let yourself be known by a group of peers — that changes you.
 Not just professionally, but personally.

 This distinction also has a practical benefit: because a training group is professional development rather than treatment, it can be used as a business expense for tax purposes.

-The training group is currently accepting new members.
-If you're a clinician who's curious about what a training group could do for your work and your life, book a free consultation and we'll talk about whether it's the right fit.
+If you're a clinician who is curious about what a training group could do for your work and your life, see our current offerings or reach out to us.